TEALSK12/2nd-semester-introduction-to-computer-science/curriculum_map.md

 ## Unit Order Considerations

-As you implement this curriculum into your program there are some things to consider in terms of Unit order.
-Consider the following:
+As you implement this curriculum into your program, there are some things to consider when deciding what units best fits progam goals.

-* **Goal:** Preparing students to take Adcanced Placement Computer Science A - It is recommended you the course units in the following order 1, 2, 3, 4, 7, 6, 8, 5(Optional)
+* **Preparing students to take [Advanced Placement Computer Science A]** - It is recommended completing the units in the following order 1, 2, 3, 4, 7, 6, 8, 5(Optional)
-* **Goal:** Preparing students to gain a credential such as the Microsoft Technology Associate (MTA) certificationv- It is recommend you do the units in the following order 1, 2, 3, 4, 6, 7, 8, 5(Optional)
+* **Preparing students to gain a credential such as the [Microsoft Technology Associate (MTA) certification]** - It is recommended completing the course units in the following order 1, 2, 3, 4, [Additional Topics].
+5(Optional)
-* **Goal:** Offer this course as a stand along computer science course at your school - It is recommended to the units in the following order - 1, 2, 3, 4, 5, 6, 7, 8
+* **Offering this course as a stand alone computer science course** - It is recommended completing the course units in the following order - 1, 2, 3, 4, 5, 6, 7, 8

 ## Unit 1